 Read more on The Role of BAs in User Interface Design.

-While BAs attached to organizational units may be less involved in organizing and managing test sessions, they may be nominated to participate in User Acceptance Tests (UAT) along with users or to represent a user group.
+While BAs attached to organizational units may be less involved in organizing and managing test sessions, they may be nominated to participate in User Acceptance Tests (UAT) along with system users or to represent a user group.
 Such BAs are also expected to be analytical, independent thinkers and knowledgeable enough about the business to support system users and test the system in place of stakeholders who are unavailable to do so themselves.

 Read more on The Role of Business Analysts in UAT Sessions